Engbenjamin/Process_Document_Final_Draft/README.md

 ---
 ## Strategic Coursework And Technical Foundations
 A successful graduate will need strong technical proficiency in the industry tools used by Electronics Engineers [^1] [^2].
-These strategic combination of elective coursework, applied software mastery, and targeted technical practice are essential in developing your competitive technological foundation.
+These strategic combination of elective coursework, applied software mastery, and targeted technical practice are essential in developing your technological foundation.

 ### Choosing Relevant Classes